muhammadarash1997/movies/README.md

 * Delete Movie

 ## Demo APIs:
-You have to do all things in the installation section before you make a demo.
-You can use REST or gRPC:
+Do all things in the installation section first before you make a demo.
+REST or gRPC are optional for accessing all APIs:
 * Using REST
-   - In order to demo all apis in this movies service using rest connection, make sure you already have postman afterwards import movies.swagger.json file in proto folder into your postman
+   - In order to access apis using rest make sure postman already installed and then import movies.swagger.json file in proto folder into your postman
 * Using gRPC
-   - In order to demo all apis in this movies service using grpc connection, make sure you already have bloomrpc afterwards import movies.proto file in proto folder into your bloomrpc
+   - In order to access apis using grpc make sure bloomrpc already installed and then import movies.proto file in proto folder into your bloomrpc

 ## Installation:
 * Step: